Home/Blog/Lifestyle/Food & Nutrition/What Is Protein? Functions, Benefits, and Daily Requirements Explained

 4. Energy

-1. Growth and maintenance
+1. Growth and Maintenance

-Your body breaks down the same amount of protein it uses to grow and repair tissues in normal circumstances.
-Other times, it breaks down more protein than it can produce, causing your body’s protein function requirements to rise.
+It is essential for the human body to support tissue growth and maintenance.
+Proteins in your body, on the other hand, are constantly changing.
+Your body breaks down the same amount of protein it uses for growth and tissue repair in normal circumstances.
+At other times, it breaks down more protein than it can produce, causing your body’s protein function requirements to increase.
+This is most common during sickness, pregnancy, and breastfeeding.
+It is also required by those healing from an injury or surgery, the elderly, and athletes.

 Enzymes are proteins that help thousands of biological reactions within and outside your cells.
-Enzymes have a unique structure that allows them to mix with other molecules inside the cell called substrates to catalyze important metabolic events.
+Enzymes have a unique structure that allows them to mix with other molecules inside the cell, called substrates, to catalyse important metabolic events.
+Digestive enzymes like lactase and sucrase, which aid in the digestion of sugar, may also function outside of the cell.
+Some enzymes require the presence of additional molecules, such as vitamins or minerals, to facilitate a specific process.

 • Digestion